kikitux/devstack_docker/README.md

 ### General setup
 1. Download and install [Virtualbox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html)
+   If you already have Vagrant installed, we suggest update to the current version available.
-2. Pull down the [Vagrantfile](Vagrantfile) in this repo locally, or just clone it `git clone https://github.com/kikitux/devstack_docker.git`
+2. Download a copy of this repo in [zip format](https://github.com/kikitux/devstack_docker/archive/master.zip) or just clone it `git clone https://github.com/kikitux/devstack_docker.git`
-3. Run `vagrant up --provider virtualbox` in the local directory the [Vagrantfile](Vagrantfile) is in to download the DevStack Vagrant box and spin up the VM
+3. Run `vagrant up --provider virtualbox` in the local directory where the [Vagrantfile](Vagrantfile) is in to download the DevStack Vagrant box and spin up the VM

+Note: On first run, Vagrant will download the base box required.

 ### Login to your OpenStack dashboard
 1. Go to http://localhost:8888